jannefi/vasco/README.md

 Docker might terminate your script without much warnings or other messages than "Killed".
 Usually that means the script is using too much memory.
 Docker has a default memory limit of 4-8GB.
 Increase it to 16.
 You might want to consider increasing the CPU, swap size and disk usage limits, too.

+### SExtractor diagnostic files

+Soure extractor may leave some undocumented diagnostic files on your disk depending on the sw version and environment.
+These files are not needed by the pipeline.
+They use a lot of diskspace, and can be safely deleted.

+I made a small bash script ``clean_checkimages.sh`` which you can find under the scripts folder.
+The script performs a search for the following filenames: ``resi_pass1.fits``, ``chi_pass1.fits`` and ``samp_pass1.fits`` under ./data/tiles.
+As a precaution, it doesn't delete the files, but it tells you how to do that.
+I didn't want to delete them automatically, because I cannot be sure if these files are created in every instance of the pipeline (local or dockerized).

+Note that these files will be always created during pipeline step 2 (during SExtractor pass 2).
+I couldn't figure out why the files are created, but apparently source-extractor needs them.
+There's absolutely no documentation about this behavior.
+You will not find these filenames via Google search for example.

 ## Final Steps & Advanced Commands

 After all steps have completed for all tiles, copy vanish_neowise_nnnn.csv via http://svocats.cab.inta-csic.es/vanish-neowise/index.php?action=search to data/vasco-svo/ folder.